Odisha train crash: Oppn leaders flag questions over passenger safety, some call for Railway minister's resignation | Politics

 - India

-Expressing shock and grief at the tragic train accident in Odisha, opposition leaders on Saturday stressed the importance of prioritising the safety of passengers by railways, while there were also demands to fix accountability and for the resignation of Railway Minister Ashwini Vaishnaw.
+Expressing shock and grief at the loss of lives in the train accident in Odisha, opposition leaders on Saturday stressed the importance of prioritising the safety of passengers by railways, while there were also demands to fix accountability and for the resignation of Railway Minister Ashwini Vaishnaw.

-The accident involving three trains in Odisha's Balasore district killed at least 261 people and injured more than 900, in one of the worst railway tragedies in the country.
+The accident involving two passenger trains and a goods train in Odisha's Balasore district killed at least 288 people and injured more than 1100, in one of the worst railway tragedies in the country.

 The Congress said the ''horrendous'' train accident in Odisha reinforces why safety should always be the foremost priority in the functioning of the rail network and asserted that there are many questions to ask of Prime Minister Narendra Modi and Railway Minister Vaishnaw but those can wait as the immediate task was of rescue and relief.

-''We have many questions to ask of the prime minister and the railway minister but those can wait since the immediate task is of rescue and relief,'' Kharge said.
+''We have many questions to ask of the prime minister and the railway minister but those can wait since the immediate task is of rescue and relief,'' Kharge said earlier.

-Congress general secretary in-charge communications Jairam Ramesh said the train accident in Odisha is truly horrendous and is a matter of the greatest anguish.
+Congress general secretary in-charge communications Jairam Ramesh said the train accident in Odisha is a matter of the greatest anguish.

 ''It reinforces why SAFETY should always be the foremost priority in the functioning of the rail network.
 There are many legitimate questions that need to be raised but that should wait till tomorrow,'' Ramesh tweeted.

-West Bengal Chief Minister Mamata Banerjee, who is a former railway minister twice and flew to the accident site on Saturday afternoon, demanded a proper investigation.
+West Bengal Chief Minister Mamata Banerjee, who is a former railway minister, flew to the accident site on Saturday afternoon and demanded a proper investigation.

 “This is the biggest train accident of this century and a proper investigation must be conducted,” the Trinamool Congress (TMC) chief told reporters.